FangWenRE/PotentialOfSDSOD/README.md

 # 2. Main
 After you download the data from the first step, please place it in the `dataset` directory as illustrated below.
+Simple-Images-d1 is renamed as SimpleImages/simple1, Simple-Images-d2 is saved at SimpleImages/simple2, Complex-Images is saev ComplexImages
 ```shell script
 dataset:
     - SimpleImages